bitcoin-s/bitcoin-s/docs/oracle/build-oracle-server.md

 ### Docker configuration

+In this example, we are using the latest docker image published to our [docker hub](https://hub.docker.com/repository/docker/bitcoinscala/bitcoin-s-oracle-server/tags?page=1&ordering=last_updated) which is referenced by `bitcoinscala/bitcoin-s-oracle-server:latest`

 You can use bitcoin-s with docker volumes.
 You can also pass in a custom configuration at container runtime.

 #### Using a docker volume